-- A circle has the position of the center, the radius, and a color. - A disk has the position of the center, the radius, and a color. - A rectangle has the position of the NW corner, the height and the width, as well as a color. - A line has the position of the start and end points and a color. - A combo shape consists of the top and the bottom shape. - A. Draw a class diagram of class hierarchy that represent shapes. - B. Define a class CartPt to represent a Cartesian point with integer coordinates. - C. Define the classes that represent shapes.
+- A circle has the position of the center, the radius, and a color. - A disk has the position of the center, the radius, and a color. - A rectangle has the position of the NW corner, the height and the width, as well as a color. - A line has the position of the start and end points and a color. - A combo shape consists of the top and the bottom shape. - The library colors.jar defines the interface IColor and six classes that implement this interface: Red, Blue, Green, Yellow, Black, and White.
+The constructor for each of these classes consumes no arguments. - A. Draw a class diagram of class hierarchy that represent shapes. - B. Define a class CartPt to represent a Cartesian point with integer coordinates. - C. Define the classes that represent shapes.
 Use the CartPt class to represent the positions of shapes.
-Use the String type to represent the colors of the shapes. - D. Make examples of data.
+Use the IColor type to represent the colors of the shapes. - D. Make examples of data.